ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

     # Reboot so that R user-installed packages path change takes effect
     sudo reboot

-# And Done
+# Aaaaaaaand Done

 Whew, that was a lot of steps.
 It would be a pain to run those every time you create a new VM.
-Fortunately you can just download and run [the script](https://github.com/ZainRizvi/UseRWithGpus/edit/master/install-r-gpu.sh) I mentioned earlier, and start using GPUs within your R notebooks.
+Fortunately you can just download and run [the script](https://github.com/ZainRizvi/UseRWithGpus/edit/master/install-r-gpu.sh) I mentioned earlier, and directly start using GPUs within your R notebooks.

 # Want to make it even Faster?

-The above script is convenient, but it still takes a good amount of time for it to finish running (over X0 minutes).
+The above script is convenient, but it still takes a good amount of time for it to finish running (around X0 minutes).
 Personally, I'd rather not wait that long for my notebook to be ready.

 If you'd like to have your notebook be ready in just two minutes instead of twenty, you can create a [Custom Deep Learning container](https://cloud.google.com/blog/products/ai-machine-learning/introducing-deep-learning-containers-consistent-and-portable-environments) with all of the above pre-installed.